 One month after the July 7 assassination of Haitian President Jovenel Moïse, the killing remains unresolved.
 The investigation has stalled, the timing of new presidential elections is uncertain, and the political landscape is hard to read.
 Investigating magistrates refuse to lead the murder probe, out of fear for their lives.
 Yet a prosecutor has issued arrest warrants for an array of public figures, including a former Haitian Supreme Court judge, the leader of Moïse’s political party, a former justice minister, and two evangelical pastors—while these men say the warrants are an attempt to silence critics of the country’s interim leadership.
 Meanwhile, most of the 26 members of the mercenary commando unit that killed Moïse remain in jail, including 18 retired Colombian military officers and two U.S. citizens of Haitian descent.
 As for U.S. involvement in the country, some Haitian leaders have requested the U.S. military provide security in Haiti, though the Biden administration has agreed only to help with the investigation.
 What’s going on here?

 Laurent Dubois is the codirector of the Democracy Initiative at the University of Virginia and the author of two books on Haiti.
-To Dubois, it will almost certainly be a long time before the public knows who was behind Moïse’s assassination.
+Dubois says it will almost certainly be a long time before the public knows who was behind Moïse’s assassination.
 Long before the murder, the country’s political dynamics were complicated by the clashing interests of the Haitian people, local political elites, and foreign actors such as the United States.
-As Dubois sees it, the U.S. has exerted a powerful influence in Haiti for decades, often determining who rules the country, even as the U.S. agenda in Haiti has often been muddled by the competing goals of different government institutions—while many Haitian leaders have angled for U.S. support as a means to further their personal ambitions.
-In the end, Dubois says, this history of high-level intrigue has left Haiti’s state so weak that it chronically fails to serve or even represent the needs of most Haitian people.
+The U.S. has exerted a powerful influence in Haiti for decades, often determining who rules the country, even as the U.S. agenda in Haiti has often been muddled by the competing goals of different government institutions—while many Haitian leaders have angled for U.S. support as a means to further their personal ambitions.
+In the end, Dubois says, this history of high-level intrigue has left Haiti’s state so weak that it chronically fails to serve or even represent the needs of most Haitian people …

 Michael Bluhm: It’s one month after the president was gunned down, and most of the killers have been captured.
 Why don’t we know the story?